IrfanAkram5/JavaScriptSorting/README.md

 * Add functionality for `compareLocal()` so that alphabets other than English are catered for properly
 * Multi-column sort
 * Some initial CSS styling
+* Provide some sort of feedback that the sort is on-going.
+Important for very large tables.
+* Consider removing the onclick=funcname() in the HTML and just use a class or id attribute to identify tables that need sorting.

 ## Performance

 Internally, the function uses the `Array.prototype.sort()` method to sort the columns.
 This is very quick.
-I have tested with a table of 10 columns as per below...
+I have tested with a table of 10( actually 11 now) columns with data similar to the below...

 | Case Sensitive Sort | Random Integers | Rand floats  | Pos Ints  | Scientific  | Scientific as full number      | Case InSensitive Sort | Currency         |  Accounting         | Currency dp comma |
 |---------------------|-----------------|--------------|-----------|-------------|--------------------------------|-----------------------|------------------|---------------------|-------------------|